We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-Given two integers tomatoSlices and cheeseSlices, determine the number of Jumbo and Small burgers that can be made such that there are no remaining ingredients.
+Given two integers tomatoSlices and cheeseSlices, determine the number of Jumbo and Small burgers that can be made such that no ingredient is wasted.
 A Jumbo Burger requires 4 tomato slices and 1 cheese slice, while a Small Burger requires 2 tomato slices and 1 cheese slice.
-Return the count of Jumbo and Small burgers in the format [total_jumbo, total_small].
-If it is not possible to use all ingredients, return an empty list.
+Return [total_jumbo, total_small] if it’s possible to use all ingredients with no leftovers.
+Otherwise, return an empty list.

 Key Insights